Ocean Colour Scene Fan Guide

 Getting to OVO Hydro Arena Glasgow: Complete Transport Guide

-It is highly recommended to arrive early, ideally at least 1.5 to 2 hours before the advertised start time for Ocean Colour Scene.
-This allows ample time for security checks, finding your bearings, and soaking up the pre-show atmosphere without the rush.
-There are designated waiting areas outside the venue.
+Early Arrival: Given the popularity of Ocean Colour Scene and the potential for significant crowds, arriving at least 1.5 to 2 hours before the advertised start time is highly recommended.
+This allows ample time for parking, navigating security, finding your seats, and soaking in the pre-show atmosphere without feeling rushed.
+There are usually designated waiting areas outside the main entrance prior to doors opening.

 Food, Drink & Local Recommendations